Programming & Capacity Building Project Grants

 Glen Echo, Maryland ($9,500)

-Symphony of the Potomac will perform four orchestral concerts of classical music at the Montgomery College Cultural Arts Center (MCCAC).
+Funding supports the production and rehearsals for four orchestral concerts of classical music to be performed at the Montgomery College Cultural Arts Center (MCCAC) under the direction of Music Director, Maestro Joel Lazar.

 Tagore Music Group of Greater Washington, DC, Inc.